seattlehomebrew/seattlehomebrew.github.io/_posts/2016-06-19-german-hefeweizen.md

 ### Results

 **Although easy to make, this brew is very disappointing.** It doesn&#8217;t have much banana or clove flavor and still tastes overly yeasty.
-It&#8217;s just not at all what I was trying for.<section class="brewtable">
+It&#8217;s just not at all what I was trying for.

 ##### Overview